By: John Devlin

-The said company had been an article in the paper and were forced to give a refund by the local authorities for shoddy quality.
+The said company had been mentioned in a local newspaper article and were forced to give a refund by the local authorities for shoddy quality.

 When the client mentioned the company, the trainee leapt at the chance to discredit the rival firm.
 In his mind, it removes them from the picture and put him one step closer.